mikhaelhermanus/story-tales/README.md

-# Dashboard API
+# Story-Tales API

-This repository using for Backend Service of [Dashboard](https://gitlab.com/devops-klik/telkomsel/dashboard)
+This repository using for Backend Service of story-tales-apps

 ## Feature

 On this Project, we have feature :

-- [x] Gitlab Integration
+- [x] Authentication
-- [ ] Login using LDAP
-- [ ] Jenkins Integration